rubzip/astro-academics-page/README.md

  - [ ] Remove G4A or consider doing it.
 It is mandatory to add cookies policy in case we are tracking with G4A.
 Talk about why is great Umami analytics (low control).
  - [ ] Set things for loading lazyly analytics and keeping performance good
  - [ ] Add an extra theme visualizer, it should be simpler.
 Instead of loading the full page maybe would be better loading some easier html
+ - [ ] Develop an utility function `redirect404`.
+Which redirects you to a 404 page in case a condition is fullfilled.

 ### Aesthetics
  - [ ] Define a new style make content more readable and compact
  - [ ] Implement definitive themes